In 1975, close advisors of the first Tanzanian president wished to promote further mutual cooperation and understanding between Tanzania and the UK.

 TDT’s Tanzania-based team consists of Local Representatives in each of the areas in which we work.
 Our reps are essential to our work, often initiating various projects and assessing applications.
 They also provide our eyes and ears on the ground as they oversee the projects.

-Our Trustees each have a role within TDT and are Janet Chapman, David Gibbons, Jeremy Lefroy, Aikande Kwayu, Jonathan Pace and Elizabeth Taylor.
+Our Trustees each have a role within TDT and are Janet Chapman, Sheila Farrell, David Gibbons, Paul Harrison, Jeremy Lefroy, Aikande Kwayu, and Jonathan Pace.

-You can find out more about our Trustees on our Committee Page.
+You can find out more about our team on our Committee Page.

 We are entirely volunteers.